 - Needs analysis

-A needs analysis phase is undertaken to review current Hitachi ID Systems customer identity management and access governance business processes, identify new processes that the project should implement and define technical details to implement the new processes.
+A needs analysis phase is undertaken to review current Hitachi ID customer IAM business processes, identify new processes that the project should implement and define technical details to implement the new processes.

 In large or complex deployments, this phase may be broken down into an initial review, which identifies high-level objectives and generates a time and cost estimate for a second phase and a subsequent detailed analysis, which collects detailed information about data flows, attribute mappings, change authorization, role definition, etc. In this case, a summary process analysis document is produced in the first phase and detailed documents are produced in the second phase.